keyvank/tsp/5-trust.md

 * State #1 Alice: 8 - Bob: 5 - Charlie: 2
 * State #2 Alice: 5 - Bob: 8 - Charlie: 2

 Charlie can buy a product from both Alice and Bob by sending the same 3 coins to them, effectively spending his coins twice.
 The problem arises due to the fact that the servers in our network can not agree on the state.
-Some servers may stop in the #1 state and some in #2.
-This problem is known as the Double-Spending problem.
+Some servers may stop in the #1 state and some in #2, and both states are indeed valid.
+This problem is known as the Double-Spending problem, and the reason it happens is that the servers can't decide which transaction occurred first.

+The classic approach in solving the double-spending problem is to have a central authority deciding the order of transactions.
+Imagine writing two cheques for Alice and Bob, spending 3 of your coins (While you only have 5).
+If they go to the bank and try to cash out the cheque at the exact same time, only one of the cheques will pass, since there is a single server somewhere, timestamping the transactions as they happen, disallowing a transaction to happen in case of insufficient balance.

 The main innovation behind Bitcoin was its creative solution to the Double-Spending problem, which is called Proof-of-Work.
-Through Proof-of-Work, the servers in the network could agree only on a single state.
+Through Proof-of-Work, the servers in the network could agree only on a single state, without needing a centralized authority.
+As its inventor describe Bitcoin, Proof-of-Work is a decentralized method for "timestamping" transactions.